overte-org/overte-docs-sphinx/source/explore/get-started/install.rst

 For Windows, locate the Overte app in your system tray.
 Right-click on the icon and select 'Quit'.
 Alternatively, end the 'server-console' background process using the Task Manager.

-For more information on the latest releases, see our :doc:`Release Notes <../../release-notes>`.
+For more information on the latest releases, see our `changelog <https://github.com/overte-org/overte/blob/master/CHANGELOG.md>`_.

 ---------------------------------